christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 </ExtensionModel>
 ```

+This extension defines a command for the command system.
+The `Command ID` should correspond to an `enum` value.
+The `_label` attribute is the display name of the command.
+The `defaultHandler` attribute is the full type name of the `CommandHandler` implementation that will execute when the extension executes

+The [Command System](https://www.monodevelop.com/developers/articles/the-command-system/) provides ways to control the availability, visibility and handling of commands depending on context.

+Commands can be bound to keyboard shortcuts and can be inserted into menus.
+We’re going to insert the `InsertText` command into the main **Edit** menu with another extension.

-### Step 4 - Implementation
+### Step 4 - Implement the CommandHandler

-Next we will need to implement the `InsertTextHandler` that is only avaiable when an active document is open
+Now that the `InsertText` command is registered, we need to implement a command handler.
+The simplest way to use it is with a default handler, which is a class that implements `MonoDevelop.Components.Commands.CommandHandler`.
+Let's implement `CommandHandler` as `InsertTextHandler` to be only avaiable when an active document is open

+We will also need to create the `SampleCommands` enum

 ```cs
 using MonoDevelop.Components.Commands;